Taxon: Hierarchical Tax Code Prediction with Semantically Aligned LLM Expert Guidance: Methodology

 \section{Methodology}

-The task of hierarchical tax code prediction involves mapping a product to a node within a multi-level taxonomy, requiring the model to respect both hierarchical dependencies and semantic relationships.
-To achieve this, we propose a unified framework that integrates hierarchical feature-gating with semantic consistency supervision.
-Our approach combines a mixture-of-experts (MoE) architecture for multi-level dependency modeling with LLM-guided expert supervision to ensure alignment between product descriptions and official tax definitions.
-This section outlines the key components of our methodology, including the framework overview, the design of the hierarchical feature-gating MoE, and the semantic consistency-assisted prediction pipeline.
+Hierarchical tax code prediction maps a product to a node in a multi-level taxonomy, requiring both structural validity and semantic correctness.
+We address this with a framework that couples a hierarchical feature-gating MoE for multi-level prediction with LLM-guided semantic consistency supervision to align product descriptions with official tax definitions.